The Last Enemy

 - Rockets do not need a straight line of fire- in fact gravity will curve every trajectory.
 Current space probes bound for Mars or Venus typically reach their destination approx. 180 degrees (half an interplanetary orbit) away from the starting point.
 So reaching a planet permanently hidden by the sun would not be particularly difficult.
 For most of the journey, until it reaches the target, the missile would also be visible and course corrections could be made.

 - Betha and Delta apparently orbit a "white dwarf", i.e. a small but very dense star whose diameter typically is only twice that of the Earth.
 These dim, dying stars have recently (2011) emerged as leading places to look for planets that can support life.
-Theoretically, a planet orbiting only 1-2 million kilometers from the slowly cooling white dwarf would have a stable temperature suitable for life for billions of years.
+Theoretically, a planet orbiting only 1-2 million kilometres from the slowly cooling white dwarf would have a stable temperature suitable for life for billions of years.
 From the planet, the white dwarf star would look very similar to our Sun since it is much closer.
 The only major difference is the planet would be tidally locked in the same way as our Moon, so the same side would always face the star and the opposite side would always be in darkness. (by Marcus Lindroos)

 - The orbit of Betha and Delta is a typical "Lagrange L3" orbit.
 It would be stable only if there are no other major planets or stars in the vicinity (gravitational forces closer to one planet would slowly pull it away from its current position while the more distant planet would be less affected).